rahul-deka/IITM-Placement-Filter/README.md

 - While loading, the button shows a spinner and a loading label.
 - After loading completes, the table rows are renumbered, and pagination controls are hidden.
 - Your filters and Load All preference are saved automatically and restored on page reload.

-## Notes
-- For the best experience, set your browser's zoom level to 75%.
-This ensures the UI elements are optimally displayed.

 ## License
 This project is distributed for educational and personal use.
 No affiliation with the official IIT Madras placement portal.